Intlo Illalu Vantintlo Priyuralu: Plot

 After Sita adopts Manisha's son, Manisha leaves the place in sorrow without informing Sriram.
-As the infant grows to be a child, Sriram's father learns of Manisha and brings her to India.
+As the infant becomes a child, Sriram's father learns of Manisha and brings her to India.
 He pursues Sriram to give her a good life and live together happily with Sita and Manisha but Sriram is skeptical.
 Due to a series of events, Manisha ends up being employed as a maid in Sita and Sriram's home and Sita assumes that Manisha's husband eloped.
 Envying Manisha's growing closeness to Sriram, his father, and the child, Sita decides to get her married off but Sriram chases the groom out of the house during a formal meeting and the truth comes out.
 Though Giri explains the situation, Sita feels deceived and repeatedly accuses Sriram and Manisha.
 Enraged, Sriram's father reveals that Sriram has no shortcomings and she is infertile instead and also reveals that the child is Manisha's son, whom she sacrificed for Sita.
 Sita realizes her mistake and stops Manisha from leaving the house, who reluctantly accepts after her son addresses her as a mother.
 Giri and Sriram's father happily welcomes the trio home.